Feyerabend/bb/workbook/ch05/inter/tac/TAC.md

 __5. Function Calls__

 TAC handles function calls with param, call, and return instructions:
-- param: Push a parameter onto the call stack.
+- `param`: Push a parameter onto the call stack.
-- call: Invoke a function with a specified number of parameters.
+- `call`: Invoke a function with a specified number of parameters.
-- return: Return a value from a function.
+- `return`: Return a value from a function.

 Example (function call):